 - sprain of the knee joint, ankle joint

-- Sprain, tear, rupture of collateral ligaments of the knee joint (MCL/LCL)
+- strain, tear, rupture of the collateral ligaments of the knee (MCL/LCL)

 - and many others